 A lot of people almost have an immortal fear of using a public toilet, not just because it’s been used by strangers and might be dirty, but most people like to do their business in private.
 Yes, I can see you nodding your head in agreement.
 Well, this wasn’t one of those occasions…

 All in all, it hadn’t been a good day for me.
 The traffic had been awful, the computer was playing up again, I had to deal with incompetent coworkers and my back was sore.
-All of thos combined had put me in a really bad mood.
+All of those factors combined had put me in a really bad mood.

 But more importantly for this story, it had been over forty-eight hours since I had last taken a dump.

-Unfortunately, I had to stop at the mall to collect something that my wife had ordered.
+Unfortunately, I had to stop at the mall on my way home to collect something that my wife had ordered.

-I picked up the order, but as I was walking past the stores on my way back to the car, I noticed a large sale sign tht read, “Everything Must Go!”
+I picked up the order from the department store, but as I was walking past the other stores on my way back to the car, I noticed a large sale sign tht read, “Everything Must Go!”

 This was astoundingly prophetic, for my colon informed me then and there with a sudden violent cramp and a wet, squeaky fart that everything was indeed about to go.

-I hurried to the mall bathrooms, where I surveyed the five stalls, which I have numbered 1 through 5 for your convenience:
+When I reached the bathroom, I surveyed the five stalls, which I have numbered 1 through 5 for your convenience: